FarronF/limerick-council-meetings/meetings/2018/09/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd July 2018.md

 On the proposal of Councillor O’Donnell, seconded by Councillor Galvin,

-Recommendation No. 2 was agreed.---
+Recommendation No. 2 was agreed.
+---
 9

 **Recommendation No. 3**